Your legacy gift will live on…

 The Endowment is invested strategically to preserve its principal value.
 Payout from the Endowment supports KQED’s programs and operations.
 As our Endowment grows, it provides an expanding source of stable funding to help us weather the ups and downs of the economy and keep KQED strong and creative.

-Legacy Gifts made without restrictions are, by KQED Board policy, directed to the Board-Designated Endowment.
+Legacy gifts made without restrictions are, by KQED Board policy, directed to the Board-Designated Endowment.
 We prefer this kind of gift because it gives KQED flexibility in future years.
 Specifically, it allows the Board, in case of a financial emergency, to access the principal for KQED’s immediate needs.
+During the period while we fully renovate KQED’s headquarters building at 2601 Mariposa Street, the Board has approved utilizing unrestricted bequest gifts received during such period to help pay for the renovation.
 The terms of the Board-Designated Endowment may be found in the KQED Endowment Management Policy, Exhibit B (PDF).
 View the entire KQED Endowment Management Policy (PDF).

 Suggested bequest language for Board-Designated Endowment: “I give [___% of the residue of my estate] [the residue of my estate] [$_____] to KQED Inc., a California nonprofit public benefit corporation.
 KQED’s primary office is located at 2601 Mariposa Street, San Francisco, CA 94110.”